 On every Thursday at 2.00 pm, Luang Por taught meditation to all disciples altogether at the multipurpose hall.
 There were Buddhist monks, novice monks, Buddhist nuns, laymen, laywomen, and other interested people who participated the meditation session.
-This session had more people when comparing to other sessions, but most participants were new comers who wanted to pay homage to the meditation teacher.
-[It is comparable to an orientation for new students.]
-There were also monks from Cambodia and Lao.
+This session had more people when comparing to other sessions, but most participants were new comers who wanted to pay meditation the teacher. slt homage to comparable to an orientation for students.1 There were also monks from Cambodia and Lao.
 Luang Por would record the number of participants every time, and he also assigned a monk to create an attendant listing.

-At this hall, Luang Por managed for the monks to sit on monks' stage whereas the laypeople sat on the floor.
-Luang Por prepared his presentation very well.
-He had explanations which could be understood easily.
+At this hall, Luang Por managed for the monks to sit on monks' stage whereas the laypeople sat on the Luang Por prepared his presentation very He had explanations which could be well. understood easilv.
 In addition to his verbal narration and explanation alone, he also had tools for illustration.
 So, the audience did not have to rely on their own imagination only.
 Luang Por had prepared the best illustration tools that he could find in that time.
 If he were to teach in the present, I believe that he would have use a computer and an animation software.